-Around 40 Guide Dogs puppies currently need to be placed, with the young pups requiring a warm, loving home for their first year.
+Ten to 15 Guide Dogs puppies will need to be placed from Newcastle to Maitland and Lake Macquarie, with the young pups requiring a warm, loving home for their first year.

 The Blackmores Sydney Running Festival is back, taking in all of the Sydney iconic landmarks.